 Introduction of magic

-Apparently, the völva could not help them alter the fate of Ragnarok, because the Aesir thrusted spears into her and burned her alive.
+Apparently, the völva could not help them alter the fate of Ragnarok, because the Aesir thrusted their spears into her and burned her alive.
 When she resurrected herself, the gods tried to burn her again.
 And they burned her once more when she was reborn after that.
+They left her body after that.

-Little did they know that this was not just any völva, but it was actually Freyja, one of the Vanir goddesses.
-So Freyja escaped and thus began the war between the Aesir and the Vanir.
+Little did they know that this was not just any völva, but that it was actually Freyja, one of the Vanir goddesses.
+She resurrected herself once more, after which she escaped.
+Thus began the war between the Aesir and the Vanir.

 Although the Aesir were the gods of destruction and might, the Vanir proved to be worthy opponents.
 The Aesir sure tried to best them, as they launched an invasion into Vanaheim to eradicate the rival family once and for all.